samclark2015/portfolio/content/_index.md

 title: "Intro"
 ---

 Hi there, I’m Sam.
-I’m a software engineer at Brookhaven National Laboratory's Relativistic Heavy Ion Collider on Long Island, New York.
-I work to develop intuitive human interfaces for three large-scale particle accelerators, and provide support for physicists, technicians, & users of these machines.
-I’m currently living outside of Chicago with my fiance and our rapidly growing assortment of houseplants.
+I work as a Software Engineer at [Posit](https://posit.co).
+I joined my team in January 2025 to help develop [Positron](https://positron.posit.co/), a new IDE designed specifically for data scientists.
+Before this, I designed software for the Relativistic Heavy Ion Collider at Brookhaven National Laboratory.
+I’m currently living just outside Chicago with my fiancé and our rapidly growing assortment of houseplants.

 I graduated from Stony Brook University with my Bachelor’s of Science in Computer Science in 2019.
 While there, I put a focus on Artificial Intelligence and Machine Learning, taking courses covering the theory and application of the fields.
 Starting in the fall of 2021, I began working towards a Master’s of Science in Computer Science at Georgia Institute of Technology with a specialization in Computing Systems.
 I graduated from that program in December 2023, after two years of hard work - it was almost its own full-time job.